JamesWoolfenden/packer-by-example/README.md

 Packer-by-example is a collection of Scripts, Ansible, Makefiles and Packer files to help build images in the Public Cloud.
 It's designed to work with CI/CD systems such as Travis CI, CircleCI and Jenkins, or even at your console.
-There many different examples for different type of Linux and Windows.
+There many different examples for different type of Linux and Windows
----

 It's 100% Open Source and licensed under the [APACHE2](LICENSE).